twitter-archive/ostrich/README.md

 Some helper classes like `BackgroundProcess` and `PeriodicBackgroundProcess` implement `Service`, so they can be used to build simple background tasks that will be automatically shutdown when the server exits.

+## Admin web service

+The easiest way to start the admin service is to construct an `AdminServiceConfig` with desired configuration, and call `apply` on it.

+To reduce boilerplate in the common case of configuring a server with an admin port and logging, a helper trait called `ServerConfig` is defined with
+both:

+    var loggers: List[LoggerConfig] = Nil
+    var admin = new AdminServiceConfig()

+The `apply` method on `ServerConfig` will create and start the admin service if a port is defined, and setup any configured logging.

+You can also build an admin service directly from its config:

+    val adminConfig = new AdminServiceConfig {
+      httpPort = 8888
+      statsNodes = new StatsConfig {
+        reporters = new TimeSeriesCollectorConfig
+      }
+    }
+    val runtime = RuntimeEnvironment(this, Nil)
+    val admin = adminConfig()(runtime)

+If `httpPort` isn't set, the admin service won't start, and `admin` will be `None`.
+Otherwise it will be an `Option[AdminHttpService]`.

+`statsNodes` can attach a list of reporters to named stats collections.
+In the above example, a time-series collector is added to the global `Stats` object.
+This is used to provide the web graphs described below under "Web graphs".

 ## Web/socket commands